GEOS-EUDR-RepoHub/Metadatabase-geodata/README.md

 The repository is organized into three main folders:

 ### 1. `data/`
-This folder contains the full dataset catalogues in multiple formats:
+This folder contains the full dataset catalogs in multiple formats:
 - `.csv`
 - `.tsv`
 - `.xlsx`